Purdue-ISL/Flexile/README.md

     scale_low: 2	# Scale of low priority traffic
     beta_low: 0.999	# Target Availbility for low priority traffic
     beta_high: 0.99	# Target Availbility for high priority traffic
-    step: 2000     # Used in FlexileBender model.
+    step: 2000     # Used in FlexileBender or FlexileBender2Class model.
 Constraint the changes of critical scenarios from iteration to iteration.
 traffic_matrix:
     num_matrices: 2	# Number of traffic matrices in the traffic file
     tm_index_low: 0	# Traffic matrix index to be used for low priority traffic